 Whiplash, soft tissue injuries and bruising are all considered to be ‘minor injuries’ and as such, it is expected your recovery will be relatively quick.
 Because of this, you will most likely only receive statutory benefits for up to six months.
 People with more serious injuries such as broken bones, spinal injuries with nerve damage, brain damage and amputations will be entitled to benefits beyond 6 months provided they were not wholly or mostly at fault for the accident.

 If you have any questions or need any help with your motor accident injury claim, feel free to contact the team at Advantage Legal.
 We’re experts in CTP claims, offer no-win-no-fee billing and will guide you through every step of your CTP claim.
 You can follow us on LinkedIn, Facebook & Instagram.
 This article is for education purposes only and should not be relied upon as legal advice.
+Readers should be aware that NSW motor accident compensation law changes regularly and that the accuracy of information contained within this article is current as of September 2019.
 Any person relying on the information contained in this article does so at their own risk.